19. Rome

 We wandered out upon the Appian Way and then went on through miles of ruined tombs and broken walls, with here and there a desolate and uninhabited house, past the Circus of Romulus, where the course of the chariots, the stations of the judges, competitors and spectators, are yet as plainly to be seen as in old time… Away upon the open Campagna where on that side of Rome, nothing is to be held but Ruin.
 Except where the distant Apennines bound the view upon the left, the whole wide prospect is one field of ruin”. *

-Amongst its seven hills, the imperial Roman ruins as described by Dickens, its walls and arches, aqueducts and bridges, Forum and Colosseum, still exist essentially in such state, although under preservation in the midst of a modern bustling city.
+Amongst its seven hills, the imperial Roman ruins as described by Charles Dickens, its walls and arches, aqueducts and bridges, Forum and Colosseum, still exist essentially in such state, although under preservation in the midst of a modern bustling city.

 Other elements become uncovered periodically as new underground Metro lines are built, and further ancient objects remain hidden.

-Having survived the period of the Fascists and World War II, the iconic Renaissance Piazza del Campidoglio remains supreme on Capitoline Hill and St Peter’s Basilica in Vatican City.
+Having survived the period of the Fascists and World War II, the iconic post Renaissance ‘Piazza del Campidoglio’ as described by Steen E. Rasmussen, remains supreme on Capitoline Hill as well as the grand St Peter’s Basilica in Vatican City.

 Striving to overcome pollution and congestion challenges, the Metro is slowly being extended into outer suburban areas and ‘Limited Traffic Zones’ (ZTL) are being created.

-With its dense street pattern and historic centre, traffic regulation and transition to electric vehicles is essential.
-So too the increasing challenges of tourism of those visitors seeking to witness ‘la dolce vita’.
+With its dense street pattern and historic centre, traffic regulation and transition to electric vehicles is becoming essential.

 *Charles Dickens – Pictures from Italy – London, 1846.